CEGISrepository/Report_Generator/README.md

 ### Running the code on your local machine

 To run the code on your local machine, one is required to install Python onto their computer and an IDE for the same (I used Pycharm-Community Edition).
-Configure the Python interpreter on your IDE (refer to the installation guide of your corresponding IDE from the internet) .
-Note : We have used Python 3.11 for this project.
+We’ve used Python 3.11 for this project.
+Download Python 3.11 from https://www.python.org/downloads/.
+Download Pycharm Community Edition from https://www.jetbrains.com/pycharm/

+Clone the Github repository and open the main.py code in your IDE.
+Make sure the directory hierarchies remain the same as in the Github repository/Google Drive.

 Activate the environment:
 - Linux/macOS: `source .venv/bin/activate`
 - Windows: `.venv\Scripts\activate`